-• Observations:

-- Low-frequency dynamics in bond yields, connected to high inflation in the late 1970s and early 1980s and subsequent reversal. - This reversal is usually attributed to the Central Bank regaining control over inflation by re-establishing credibility (Clarida, Gali, and Gertler (1999)). - Recent work by Drechsler, Savov, and Schnabl (2020) instead ascribes it to the repeal of Regulation Q which set ceilings on deposit interest rates.
+- Observations: - Low-frequency dynamics in bond yields, connected to high inflation in the late 1970s and early 1980s and subsequent reversal. - This reversal is usually attributed to the Central Bank regaining control over inflation by re-establishing credibility (Clarida, Gali, and Gertler (1999)). - Recent work by Drechsler, Savov, and Schnabl (2020) instead ascribes it to the repeal of Regulation Q which set ceilings on deposit interest rates.

 - Business cycle variation in yields around the trend.
 Fed raises Federal Funds rate in expansions to prevent the economy from overheating and inflation from ramping up.
-Lowers rates in recessions or to stave off a recession. - The current low-rate environment may not be as surprising given the long-term pattern in declining yields. - In 2018, investors worried that the 30-year bull market in bonds had come to an end.
-The 10-year yield rose from 1.4% in July 2016 to 3.2% in October 2018. - But October 2018 turned out to be a local maximum; 10-year yield fell back to 1.5% in August 2019. - With the arrival of the covid-19 pandemic, the Fed slashed the FFR twice in March 2020 by total of 150 bps.
-The 10-year yield fell to 0.60%, a new historical record low. - Since then, 10-year yield has gone back up to 1.6%.
+Lowers rates in recessions or to stave off a recession. - The U.S. economy was in a low-rate environment from after the GFC onwards until recently, apart from a short period of rising rates from mid-16 to mid-18. - With the arrival of the covid-19 pandemic, the Fed slashed the FFR twice in March 2020 by total of 150 bps.
+The 10year yield fell to 0.60%, a new record low.